NixOS/nix/doc/manual/src/expressions/builtins.md

           </list>
         </expr>

-    Note that [???](#ex-toxml) uses the `toFile` built-in to write the builder and the stylesheet “inline” in the Nix expression.
-The path of the stylesheet is spliced into the builder using the syntax `xsltproc ${stylesheet}`.
+    Note that we used the `toFile` built-in to write the builder and the stylesheet “inline” in the Nix expression.
+The path of the stylesheet is spliced into the builder using the syntax `xsltproc
+    ${stylesheet}`.

   - `builtins.trace` *e1* *e2*
     Evaluate *e1* and print its abstract syntax representation on